 Nothing to Lose

 When you start a fresh budget, you have nothing to lose.
 You’re not quitting your job.
 You’re not tossing your phone in the river.
 You’re just taking a fresh look.

 Your history?
 Yes, you won’t have your spending averages in your budget, and I have gone on record as saying those are important.
 But you’ll re-build them, and they’ll be aligned with your current priorities.
 And being more focused on what you need next month is always better than being focused on what you did last month.

 Don’t start over.
 Start fresh.
 Take what you learned in your last budget, and make your next one the best one you’ve ever had.
 Then sometime down the road?
 Do it again.

-Todd Curtis is YNAB’s Chief Customer Officer.
+Todd Curtis is YNAB’s Chief Executive Officer.
 He obsesses about teaching people how to budget, among other things that do not include eating kiwi sandwiches.